ICI3D/MMED/projects/dengueTrials.md

 ## Things to consider

 - When deciding on your interest in this project, please consider the following:
-	- The faculty member leading this project is based in Seattle (nine hours earlier than Cape Town).

 	* This project requires no background on sample size calculations for RCTs (but any background is welcome)